garrandall/popular-music-data/tracks/powerglide-rae-sremmurd-juicy-j.md

-Might just leave with me tonight, but that don't mean she a freak hoe Fuck with dancers and models, shout out them girls who get dollars Shawty came from the bottom, yeah, shout out Keisha Bottoms Couple cases of RosÃ©, came out to me with the sparkles I pour up for all the girls, but I'ma drink out the bottles
+Might just leave with me tonight, but that don't mean she a freak hoe Fuck with dancers and models, shout out them girls who get dollars Shawty came from the bottom, yeah, shout out Keisha Bottoms Couple cases of Rosé, came out to me with the sparkles I pour up for all the girls, but I'ma drink out the bottles